swiftlang/swiftly/DESIGN.md

 Swiftly helps you to easily install different Swift toolchains locally on your account.
 It also provides a single path where you can run the tools in the currently selected toolchain.
 Toolchain selection is [configurable](#toolchain-selection) using different mechanisms.

 Note that swiftly is *not* a virtual toolchain in itself since there are cases where it cannot behave as a self-contained Swift toolchain.
-For example, there can be external dependencies on specific files, such as headers or libraries, far too many and variable between toolchain versions to be managed by swiftly.
+For example, there can be external dependencies on specific files, such as headers or libraries.
+There are far too many files that change between toolchain versions to be managed by swiftly.
 Also, for long-lived processes, there is no way to gracefully restart them without help from the client.

 ## Installation of swiftly